Water Processor Assembly Restored, Spacewalk Preps, Immunity Research Round “Magical” Day on Station

-Category: Space Hits: 3NASA astronaut Shane Kimbrough sets up hardware for the SUBSA physics investigation inside the Microgravity Science Glovebox.
+Category: Space Hits: 4NASA astronaut Shane Kimbrough sets up hardware for the SUBSA physics investigation inside the Microgravity Science Glovebox.

 The station’s Water Processing Assembly (WPA), located in the Tranquility module, was reactivated today and is operating at full functionality after crew members successfully completed repair work throughout the week.
 The WPA was powered off last week due to a suspected leak.